 Happy Halloween!
-The best holiday of the year has finally arrived, and it is time to party.
+The best holiday of the year happens this week, and it is time to party.
 But before you rush off to put the finishing touches on your costume (or your kid’s costume … or your dog’s costume) I think we should have a talk about vampires.
 Nosferatu.
 The undead.
 Vampires: those cunning, nocturnal fiends, with glowing eyes as piercing as their sharp fangs.
 In a whirl of swishing capes and European accents, they seduce the innocent and feed upon their blood.
 At least that’s how it usually works in the movies.
 But have you considered the vampires of the real world, right here in the animal kingdom?
 Because you might want to think twice about walking down that dark alley alone after you learn about the nefarious habits of the vampire bat, the vampire squid, and (queue mid 20th century horror film music) the vampire finch.

 Common Vampire Bat

 While you may expect them to hang out in Transylvania, common vampire bats (Desmodus rotundus) are only found in the Americas, particularly in tropical and subtropical areas.
 They’re also smaller than you might imagine.
 Far from the massive beasts that we see when movie vampires transform themselves into bats, vampire bats are dainty things that only weigh only a few ounces (though this can increase considerable after they suck down some blood).